wsvincent/lithium/README.md

 $ uv sync
 ```

 Then run `migrate` to configure the initial database.
 The command `createsuperuser` will create a new superuser account for accessing the admin.
-Execute the `runserver` commandt o start up the local server.
+Execute the `runserver` command to start up the local server.

 ```
 $ uv run manage.py migrate